F/Lt Baron Jean de Selys Longchamps’ Attack on Secret Police HQ and a hectic day for No.609 Squadron – 20th January 1943

 During the attack, four German soldiers were killed instantly including the Chief of the SD, SS-Sturmbannführer Alfred Thomas and a high-ranking Gestapo officer named Commander Müller.
 Numerous others were either lightly or gravely inured.
 Some reports suggest at least 30 were killed.
 The building itself had sustained so much damage, it took more than six weeks before it could be used again.

-On his return to base, de Selys received a warm welcome from his comrades but was demoted to Pilot Officer and transferred to No.3 squadron on 13 March in punishment for disobeying orders to fly off and play resistance fighter.
-Despite his degradation to Captain-pilot, the British awarded him the DFC later on (May 31 1943) – citation :
+On his return to base, de Selys received a warm welcome from his comrades but was demoted to from Flight Lieutenant to Flying Officer and transferred to No.3 squadron on 13th March in punishment for disobeying orders to fly off and play resistance fighter.
+Despite his degradation to Flying Officer, the British awarded him the DFC later on 31st May 1943 (his birthday) – The citation read:

 Text from No.609 Sqn ORB (Operational Records Book) Form 540: